 Partner With Us To Help Your Students Succeed

-The Foundational Mentoring Program is a challenging but rewarding year for mentees, high school students in grades 9 - 11, and we want to work with you to help your students achieve their fullest potential.
+The Foundational Year is a challenging but rewarding year for mentees, high school students in grades 9 - 11, and we want to work with you to help your students achieve their fullest potential.
 We will work with you to identify an advisory period or lunch period one day per week where students can meet with their mentors virtually, and will help with planning other logistical details to implement the SPEAK Chapter Club at your school.
 We seek your assistance in helping us identify the students who you feel would be most impacted by our program and ensuring their successful graduation from our program.
 Become a partner school today!

 Read more about: